zahiar/cluster-console/README.md

 samplecluster 192.168.11.24 2558 FooCluster 192.168.11.20:2551 Foo-Http &
 samplecluster 192.168.11.24 2559 FooCluster 192.168.11.20:2551 Bar-Http &
 ```

+#### Discover your cluster in the console:

+1. Goto the ClusterMap tab

+2. Click the '+' button beside  the "Clusters" in left window

+3. Enter Cluster Name.

+4. "App Host" is the IP of the box where the console is running

+5. "Seen Host" and "Port" are of the cluster you wish to discover

 ![Have fun storming the castle!](http://bytes.codes/images/have-fun-storming-the-castle.gif)